andgordio/mockupless/docs/Courses/InteractionBasics/course-project/README.md

 Congratulations on making it to the final task of the course!

-If the Interaction basics were your first experience with programming your head must feel a little heavy from all new concepts you have learnt.
-Also it’s fine if you have very little confidence in being able to apply your new knowledge properly.
-This is a natural process of learning new things—you start overwhelmed and confused, but with practice you gain confidence and clarity.
-Embrace this course project, see how far your skills can take you, and feel the joy of creating experiences you could only imagine (or animate) before.
+If the Interaction basics were your first experience with programming your head must feel a little heavy from all new concepts you have learned.
+Also, it’s fine if you don’t feel confident about being able to apply your new knowledge properly.
+This is a natural process of learning new things—you start overwhelmed and confused but with practice you gain confidence and clarity.
+Embrace this course project, see how far your skills can take you, and feel the joy of creating experiences you could only imagine before.

 ### The prototype